Capuemwf/Capuemwf.github.io/venue.md

   locality: "Dunedin"
   region: "New Zealand"
 ---

-The Thirteenth International Conference on Machine Intelligence Theory and Applications (MiTA 2027) will be held at the historic University of Otago in Dunedin, New Zealand.
+The Fourteenth International Conference on Machine Intelligence Theory and Applications (MiTA 2027) will be held at the historic University of Otago in Dunedin, New Zealand.

 **Technical Program Location:** Goddard Laboratory, University of Otago, Dunedin, New Zealand

----

 ### Recommended Accommodation

-*Important: We recommend delegates book local accommodations as soon as possible.*
+_Important: We recommend delegates book local accommodations as soon as possible._

-#### 1. Within 5-Minute Walking Distance
+#### 1\.
+Within 5-Minute Walking Distance

-- **George Street Motel Apartments:** Highly convenient, apartment-style
+*   **George Street Motel Apartments:** Highly convenient, apartment-style

-- **Dunedin Motel and Villas:** Comfortable and close to the venue
+*   **Dunedin Motel and Villas:** Comfortable and close to the venue

-- **538 Great King Motel:** Modern facilities, very popular with visiting academics
+*   **538 Great King Motel:** Modern facilities, very popular with visiting academics

-- **Alhambra Oaks Motor Lodge:** Classic Dunedin hospitality, right on the edge of campus
+*   **Alhambra Oaks Motor Lodge:** Classic Dunedin hospitality, right on the edge of campus

-#### 2. Premium Selection (For Delegates with Vehicles)
+#### 2\.
+Premium Selection (For Delegates with Vehicles)

-- **Scenic Hotel Dunedin City (4.5 Stars):** Located in the city center.
+*   **Scenic Hotel Dunedin City (4.5 Stars):** Located in the city center.
 A short drive or a 15-20 minute walk to the Goddard Laboratories.

 **How to Book:** We recommend using international platforms like Booking.com or Trivago.com to secure the best rates.

----

 ### Transportation Guide